+\paragraph{Top selection algorithm from noisy comparisons \cite{mohajer17}} Suppose we want to select $D'$ of $t$ data points from $D$ of $n$ data points based on a noisy comparison oracle.
+The algorithm can be described in following steps. \begin{enumerate} \item Separate the whole set into $t$ subsets with equal size of around $\frac{n}{t}$. \item On each subset, conduct a single-elimination tournament to select a single data point which is supposed to have highest uncertainty.
+Because the comparison results are noisy, each comparison is repeated $m$ times where $m$ is a hyper-parameter. \item For the $t$ data points selected from $t$ subsets, construct a heap structure. \item Move the data point at the top of the heap to $D'$. \item Conduct a single-elimination tournament with $m$ repetitions on the subset of which the first element of $D'$ belongs to. \item Reconstruct the heap and move the data point at the top of the heap to $D'$. \item Repeat the step five and six until $D'$ has enough data points. \end{enumerate}

+Although the above algorithm is a simple combination of single-elimination tournament and a heap structure, it enjoys the following favorable query complexity bound. \begin{theorem}[Mohajer et al. \cite{mohajer17}] With probability exceeding $1-(\log{n})^{-c_0}$, the subset of top-$t$ instances can be identified by the above algorithm with the query complexity upper bounded by $c_1(n+t\log{t})\frac{\max(\log\log{n}, \log{t})}{(\epsilon_2-0.5)^2}$.
+Here, $c_0, c_1$ are some universal positive constants. \end{theorem}

-We propose a labeling algorithm that does not access the explicit labeling oracle and can still output accurate labels.
-Given a set of unlabeled data points $D$ sampled from $\p_\X$ with size $n$, the idea is to first select a subset of $t$ data points $D'\subset D$ as a proxy or delegation for the classification threshold with $t\ll n$.
-Note that we do not need to know the ranking order of either $D'$ or $D\setminus D'$, and we want to find the subset by accessing the oracles as few times as possible.
-This can be formulated as a top-$t$ items selection problem from noisy comparisons.
-To this end, we choose the theoretical-guaranteed and practically promising algorithm proposed by Mohajer et al. \cite{mohajer17} as the first step of our algorithm.
-Then we use the selected delegation subset and the positivity comparison oracle to decide labels of $D\setminus D'$.
-Our algorithm is described in following three steps. \begin{enumerate} \item We use $O_2$ to find $D'$, a subset of $t$ most ambiguous data points. \item For each data point $x\in D\setminus D'$, we use $O_1$ to compare it with all (or part of) data points in $D'$ to infer its label by majority votes. \item Since we do not assume $D$ is i.i.d. sampled to adapt this algorithm to more general situations, the worst case could happen for any labeling of $D'$.
-Therefore, we can just assign random labels to data points in $D'$, or repeat the whole algorithm using $D'$ as input. \end{enumerate} This algorithm can efficiently infer labels without requiring unnecessary information such as the ranking order based on posterior probabilities.
+After selecting $t$ most uncertain data points using the above algorithm, we use this selected subset $D'$ and the positivity comparison oracle $O_1$ to decide labels of $D\setminus D'$.
+The whole algorithm can be summarized in following three steps. \begin{enumerate} \item Use $O_2$ to find $D'$, a subset of $t$ most uncertain data points. \item For each data point $x\in D\setminus D'$, we use $O_1$ to compare it with all (or part of) data points in $D'$ to infer its label by majority votes. \item Since we do not assume $D$ is i.i.d. sampled so that we can use this algorithm in more general situations, the worst case could happen for any labeling of $D'$.
+Therefore, we can randomly label $D'$, or repeat the whole algorithm using $D'$ as the initial input. \end{enumerate} This algorithm can efficiently infer labels without requiring unnecessary information such as the ranking order of class-posterior probabilities.
 The algorithm is formally described in Algorithm \ref{alg:proposed}.
 An error rate bound for inferred labels under noise conditions is established in Section \ref{thm-sec:proposed}.